Table of content

 Be careful if an outsourcing company cannot clearly explain the stages of the development process.
 This may mean that something shady is going on – maybe you’d be their first project, or maybe they communicate inefficiently?
 Either way – you may want to keep away.

-If you don't have a business analyst on board, check whether the potential development partner can provide you with one.
+If you don’t have business analysts on board, check whether the potential development partner can provide you with one.
 Proper business analysis may help you reach your business goal and decrease risks.

 Ask about the testing or quality assurance (QA) stage – when does it start, and what do tests look like – better testing equals better outcome.
 You can get all the errors fixed in the meantime, without having to wait for this crucial step till the very end.

 Ask them about the most impressive failure and how did they fix that.
 If they say there were none, watch out.
-Every company faces 'fuckups', and it is a totally normal thing one should not be scared of.
+Every company faces ‘fuckups’, and it is a totally normal thing during software development that one should not be scared of.
 The only important thing is how they fixed them.
 Was it a brilliant idea or a witty compromise?
 What did it teach them?

 Be always involved in the development process, do not believe companies if they say that you can step away.
 Together with the software company, you can do way more when it comes to your project development.
 You are, overall, the product owner, the creator of the grand idea and all objectives.
 Within this partnership, they are expected to deliver, but you are responsible for it to a great extent too.
 Make sure that you are always there to manage, support choices and solve all the problems together with your potential partners.